 Road Opening Permits

-The reason for permits is to alert the Township when a project effects any portion of the right-of-way, informs the resident or contractor of the rules, regulations, and responsibilities when working in the right-of-way, allows for final inspections by the Township of work performed to ensure the project was completed according to plans, and to ensure the safety of the public and motorists.
+The reason for permits is to alert the Township when a project affect any portion of the right-of-way, informs the resident or contractor of the rules, regulations, and responsibilities when working in the right-of-way allows for final inspections by the Township of work performed to ensure the project was completed according to plans, and to ensure the safety of the public and motorists.

 Road Opening Permits cover three major projects:

 Final inspections are required for refund of deposit.
-Permit holder will be given two chances (inspections) to correct any damage or problems found or the deposit may be surrendered to the Township to cover the costs of any repairs or corrections not made by the permit holder.
+The permit holder will be given two chances (inspections) to correct any damage or problems found or the deposit may be surrendered to the Township to cover the costs of any repairs or corrections not made by the permit holder.

 Excavation - Requires $50 non-refundable payment - Any project involving mechanical digging or boring equipment.
-Examples are utility installation or maintenance, downspout tie-ins to storm systems, or the running of septic system discharge pipes to the roadside ditch.
+Examples are utility installation or maintenance, downspout tie-ins to storm systems or the running of septic system discharge pipes to the roadside ditch.

 Concrete driveways are not permitted to come out to the edge of an asphalt road.
 They must be held back twelve inches (12") to eighteen inches (18") from the road edge and, upon notification, the Service Department will install the final asphalt to the road.

 Existing Driveway Culverts

-If a resident believes their existing driveway culvert is not functioning properly, please contact Service Department for an inspection.
+If a resident believes their existing driveway culvert is not functioning properly, please contact the Service Department for an inspection.
 If it is determined that the culvert is failing, it will be replaced by Copley Service Department.

 Please drive cautiously near plow trucks and give them a wide berth.
 The driver's vision can be limited due to the weather conditions or his attention may be drawn to the operation of the vehicle at that moment.

-Once the storm subsides the final two passes along the road edges pushes the snow back off the road to their full width.
+Once the storm subsides the final two passes along the road edges push the snow back off the road to their full width.
 The plow trucks are instructed to stay on the roads to keep them open and pickup trucks are used to clear the cul-de-sacs and Township parking lots and cemetery roads.